voxel51/voxelgpt/RELEASING.md

 # Releasing a new VoxelGPT version

-> You must have the [contributor steps](CONTRIBUTING.md) completed before
+This document is for VoxelGPT maintainers looking to release a new version of the plugin.

-> running the commands below
+Note that you must have the [contributor steps](CONTRIBUTING.md) completed before running the commands below.

 ## Release script